ermyas/sgnv2/docs/sgnd/sgnd_query_message_exec-ctxs.md

 ### Options

 ```
+      --all                  queries all pending execution contexts
+      --filter strings       contract filters
   -h, --help                 help for exec-ctxs
+      --json-filter string   filter contracts with a json file
 ```

 ### Options inherited from parent commands